 If you are a beginning forex trader, you most likely had come to this industry with the wrong mindset.
-You are expecting to make money, day and day out, week and week out, without mistake and without encountering losses.
+You are expecting to make money, day and day out, week and week out, without mistakes and without encountering losses.
 That simply can’t be done.
-As we mentioned in one of our previous articles, Mindset and Forex Trading, you need to reshape your thinking in order to be an effective forex trader.
+As we mentioned in one of our previous articles, Mindset and Forex Trading, you need to reshape your thinking in order to be an effective Forex trader.

 Now that we’ve spotted the root of the problem, we must talk about the solution as well.

 The way out of this problem is to look at any particular trade independently.
 Just because you lost money on your last trade that does not mean it will happen again for each trade in the future.
-Treat every situation as a new beginning, or as a fresh start.
+Treat every situation as a new beginning or as a fresh start.

 Getting comfortable with losses

-You need to get used to encounter losing trades.
+You need to get used to encountering losing trades.
 If you already lost some money, just stop a second and think.
 That killed you?
 No, nothing dramatic happened to you.
 So exaggerating too much after a loss and not treating it more loosely, is not the right way to do it.